 Palaeoeconomy

 Once the taphonomy of the site has been disentangled, the taxa represented can be interpreted economically.
 Large mammals played an essential role in the diet of the human groups at the site.
 In terms of MNI, bovines are the most exploited species during the Mousterian and Gravettian, with 26 per cent and 33 per cent, respectively, while during the Aurignacian, red deer is the most common taxon, with 43 per cent (Table 5.2).
-Apart from bovines hunting, Neanderthals also exploited ibex (22%), horse (17%) and red deer (22%).
-In addition to red deer, Aurignacian groups consumed ibex (29%), bovines and horse (both 14%).
-The Gravettian groups also consumed red deer (19%), horse (13%) and ibex (12%).
+Apart from bovines hunting, Neanderthals also exploited ibex (22 per cent), horse (17 per cent) and red deer (22 per cent).
+In addition to red deer, Aurignacian groups consumed ibex (29 per cent), bovines and horse (both 14 per cent).
+The Gravettian groups also consumed red deer (19 per cent), horse (13 per cent) and ibex (12 per cent).
 Bovids, horse, red deer and ibex encompassed 86 per cent of the Mousterian assemblage, and 100 per cent of the Aurignacian and 78 per cent of the Gravettian ones.
 Other mammals, such as megafauna, are represented by a few fragments of Proboscidea teeth in the Gravettian, and some rhinoceros bones and teeth from the Mousterian.
 Reindeer and wild ass are only found in the Gravettian.
 This is the first time both taxa have been recorded in the Serbian Palaeolithic.
 Small mammals, such as roe deer and chamois, appear in low percentages, and neither of them during the Aurignacian (Table 5.2).
 During the Gravettian, roe deer increased to 9 per cent from 4.5 per cent during the Mousterian.
 Chamois decreased to 1.5 per cent from 4.5 per cent during the Mousterian.
 Wild boar appears exclusively during the Gravettian, comprising 7 per cent of the level 3 faunal assemblage.

 In terms of biomass, bovines are the most important species providing the maximum input of proteins, followed by horse and red deer, as shown in Figure 5.3.
 Rhinoceros, which appears only during the Mousterian, has been excluded from this biomass calculation despite half of the few identified bones having cut marks and breakage fractures, as it was represented by only two individuals.
 During the Aurignacian, although red deer is the most abundant taxon in terms of MNI, when it comes to biomass, it is exceeded by bovines.
 The contribution of ibex and small mammal biomass is limited in all the levels where it appears.
 These taxa profiles of large mammals (bovines and equids), together with red deer, would reflect exploitation of the nearby fluvial plain biotopes and forested areas, located less than 1.5 hours from the site, as reflected in Figure 5.3.